jkrescue/jk_README_demo/VIV/README.md

 ## Use case introduction
-The current model is a typical inverse problem application, and the VIV system is equivalent to a one-dimensional spring-damper system,as figure below.
+This use case is a typical inverse problem application.
+The VIV system is equivalent to a one-dimensional spring-damper system shown as below.

 <div align="center">
 <img src="image/VIV_1D_SpringDamper.png" width = "400" align=center />
 </div>

-The governing equation is as follows, and *λ1* and *λ2* represent the natural damping and stiffness of the structure, *ρ* is mass.
-In this inverse problem, getting the value of *λ1* and *λ2* makes our goal.
+The governing equation is shown as following, and *λ1* and *λ2* represent the natural damping and stiffness of the structure respectively, *ρ* is mass.
+The aim of this problem is to find *λ1* and *λ2*.
 <div align="center">
 <img src="image/VIV_eq.png" width = "200" align=center />
 </div>

-In order to verify the correctness of the inverse problem based on PINNS, the real values of stiffness and damping of the system are obtained in advance（*λ1=0，λ2=1.093*）.
-Comparing the stiffness and damping predicted by the model with the real value, if the relative error is less than 5%, we believe that the model can well simulate the one-dimensional vibration phenomenon of VIV and predict the physical properties of the unknown structure, such as some compicated structure.
+In order to verify the feasibility of PINNs method in solving inverse problem, the truth values of stiffness and damping of the system need to be obtained first（*λ1=0，λ2=1.093*）.
+Comparing the stiffness and damping predicted by the model with the truth value, the relative error is less than 5% which inidicates that the model can well simulate the one-dimensional vibration phenomenon of VIV and can predict the physical properties of the unknown structure, such as some complicated structure.

-This model assumes a constant reduction velocity `Ur=8.5（Ur=u/(fn*d))`, corresponding to `Re=500`.
-The lateral amplitude of cylinder vibration(*η*) caused by the velocity fluid flowing through the cylinder and the corresponding lift force（*f*） are recorded.
-These known data serve as the monitoring data of the training neural network and  are combined with the governing equation to form the total loss of the net.
+This model assumes constant reduction velocity is `Ur=8.5（Ur=u/(fn*d))` corresponding to `Re=500`.
+The lateral amplitude of cylinder vibration(*η*) caused by the velocity fluid passing over the cylinder and the corresponding lift force（*f*） are given in this problem.
+We laveraged these data as supervised data for the training process.
+Based on that, the loss funcion is formulated combined with the governing equations.

 ## How to run this model